ELECTRIC ZERO EMISSION

 OBJECTIVES

-Create a local hop-on-hop-off commuter solution
+A local hop-on-hop-off commuter solution

 STEM partnership with neighborhood schools